Sandhya-Thakur/new_cognozen/README.md

 # CognoZen 🧠✨
-CognoZen AI is revolutionizing the future of learning with its cutting-edge CognoZen Empowerment Suite CES, an advanced Adaptive Learning Intelligence Platform ALIP that redefines how personalized learning is designed, delivered, and experienced.
-By leveraging our proprietary technology, CES creates a powerful synergy powered by sophisticated AI/ML algorithms to deliver real-time, actionable insights into learners' behaviors and patterns enabling adaptive and personalized learning experiences at scale.
+CognoZen AI is revolutionizing the future of learning with its cutting-edge CognoZen Empowerment Suite, an advanced Adaptive Learning Intelligence Platform that redefines how personalized learning is designed, delivered, and experienced.
+By leveraging our proprietary technology, CES creates a powerful synergy powered by sophisticated AI/ML algorithms to deliver real-time, actionable insights into learners' behaviors and patterns, enabling adaptive and personalized learning experiences at scale.
 We are not merely developing a platform; we are pioneering a new era of personalized, adaptive learning that sets an unparalleled standard for engagement, performance, resilience, and retention.